dbca-wa/waherb/README.md

 expose species name information and a basic map widget to allow searching on that data.

+To import Naturemap data into this application, you need to generate a CSV file from Naturemap data using the `nmap_migrate` application and save it somewhere accessible.
+Thereafter you can use `utils.import_naturemap_data` to import the data.

 ## graphic

 This application is another prototype to represent a graph database in a RDMS